Boyle, Emmet Derby

 W.J.
 Loring was a San Francisco, California mining engineer.
 Collection contains Loring's report from 1919 regarding the Nevada Humboldt Tungsten Mines Company in Nevada before the War Mineral Relief Commission describes his interest in the company and its origins.
 Also included is testimony by Emmet Boyle, mining engineer and later governor of Nevada.

 The Nevada Mining Association (NMA) was organized in Tonopah, Nevada, on March 24, 1913 as the Nevada Mine Operators Association.
-Its membership consisted of the principle metal producers in Nevada who banded together for protection, mutual cooperation, and assistance.
+Its membership consisted of the principal metal producers in Nevada who banded together for protection, mutual cooperation, and assistance.
 These records include incorporation papers, minutes of the executive committee, membership lists, correspondence, reports, and position statements.